The biggest mistake I was making in my first 10 years of business, is “not preparing” for business uncertainty.

 Conclusions to Prepare for Small Business Uncertainty

-To sum up, one of the most important tools to help you preparing for uncertainty, is strategic planning.
+To sum up, one of the most important tools to help you in preparing for uncertainty, is strategic planning.
 And this can be easily and efficiently done, using the lean plan method.

 With lean planning, you can quickly start now to take action and avoid procrastination.
 Be realistic by putting enough time margin, and budget buffer.
 Keep documenting mistakes, and update any changes regularly.